Biological Systems Engineering

 - Address societal and ecological needs in food and fiber production and processing, biotechnology, pharmaceuticals, green chemicals, renewable energy, environmental protection, and sustainable development.

 - Collaborate effectively as members of multidisciplinary teams and communicate effectively across a diversity of audiences.

 - Advance professionally through mentoring and life-long learning.

-2004: INTRODUCTION TO BIOLOGICAL SYSTEMS ENGINEERING Introduction to the fundamental concepts of Biological Systems Engineering, including statistics and material and energy balances, through applications in protein separation, hydrology, sediment/nutrient transport, and microbial metabolism.
-Engineering design process.
-Engineering problem-solving tools and techniques.
-Resolving ethical dilemmas.
-Development of oral and written communication skills; introduction to job searching resources; strategies for career development, and the importance of teamwork and ethics in Biological Systems Engineering.
-Pre: ENGE 1215 or ENGE 1414.
-(2H,3L,3C)
+2004: INTRODUCTION TO BIOLOGICAL SYSTEMS ENGINEERING Introduction to the fundamental concepts of Biological Systems Engineering, including statistics, heat and mass balances, protein separation, microbial metabolism, and enzyme kinetics.
+Engineering design process, engineering problem-solving tools and techniques, development of oral and written communication skills, and the importance of teamwork and ethics in Biological Systems Engineering.
+Pre: ENGE 1024 or ENGE 1215 or ENGE 1414.
+(1H,3L,2C)

 2094: INTRODUCTION TO METAL FABRICATION Introduction to metal working tools, equipment, and processes.
 Fundamentals of gas and arc welding.
 (3L,1C)

 2294: ANIMAL STRUCTURES AND ENVIRONMENT Functional considerations in facilities development for production agriculture.
 Concepts of farmstead planning and system development emphasized.
 Techniques for providing production animal environment, especially for confinement facilities.
 Pre: (MATH 1016 or MATH 1025).
 (3H,3C)